awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  In typical operation, you don't need to perform any special actions to take advantage of parallel query\.
 After a query meets the essential requirements for parallel query, the query optimizer automatically decides whether to use parallel query for each specific query\.

  If you run experiments in a development or test environment, you might find that parallel query isn't used because your tables are too small in number of rows or overall data volume\.
-The data for the table might also be entirely in the buffer pool, especially for tables you created recently to perform experiments\.
+The data for the table might also be entirely in the buffer pool, especially for tables that you created recently to perform experiments\.

  As you monitor or tune cluster performance, make sure to decide whether parallel query is being used in the appropriate contexts\.
 You might adjust the database schema, settings, SQL queries, or even the cluster topology and application connection settings to take advantage of this feature\.